-This information explains what Pension Credit is, who qualifies, how to claim and what information you need to provide when you claim.
+This information explains what Pension Credit is, who qualifies and how to claim.

-The information in this publication is correct as of June 2024, but is subject to change.
-Our most up-to-date information is on our website at parkinsons.org.uk/benefits.
-Our helpline can also give advice on benefits.
+We update our information on benefits once a year.
+The information in this publication is correct as of July 2025, but is subject to change.
+If you have any questions, our helpline is here for you.
 Call 0808 800 0303 or email hello@parkinsons.org.uk